VetterNic/VetterNic/README.md

 Python: Experienced in data wrangling, exploratory data analysis, and statistical modeling using libraries like Pandas, NumPy, and Matplotlib.
 Jupyter: Proficient in leveraging Jupyter Notebooks for data exploration, documentation, and collaboration.
 PostgreSQL/MySQL: Experienced in database management, schema design, and optimizing queries for performance.
+Excel: Experience with pivot table analysis and process optimization.

 GET IN TOUCH